 In this article, we'll find out how these popular machines launch nails at such astounding speeds.
 As it turns out, there are a wide variety of nail guns on the market, employing a range of physical principles.

 At its most basic level, a nail gun has only two jobs:

 - It needs to concentrate a great deal of hammering force into a single mechanized blow, which can be repeated rapidly.

 - It needs to load a new nail after the previous nail is ejected.

 There are any number of machines that could handle these tasks.
 Since we can't look at every single model, we'll investigate a few representative designs.

 The simplest nail guns use ordinary springs to generate the hammering force.
-You can see how this sort of gun works in the animation below:

 - The triangular cam turns, pushing down one end of a lever (c).